 Delix is developing 3rd generation psychoplastogens - the future of CNS therapeutics

 Eliminating hallucinogenic liability allows these medications to be taken at-home and significantly broadens the range of brain disorders that can be treated.
 Our discovery platform allows us to identify the most promising psychoplastogens, with more favorable safety and efficacy profiles compared to ketamine and psychedelic compounds.
-With over 8 unique chemical scaffolds and counting, Delix has generated dozens of non-hallucinogenic compounds that promote neuroplasticity as well as a treasure trove of institutional knowledge that will springboard these 3rd generation psychoplastogens into the clinic.
+With over 8 unique chemical scaffolds and counting, Delix has generated hundreds of non-hallucinogenic compounds that promote neuroplasticity as well as a treasure trove of institutional knowledge that will springboard these 3rd generation psychoplastogens into the clinic.

 healing, not simply treating